Privacy Information For Heart & Lung Transplant Recipients

 Your name, the date of your transplant, the transplant hospital and basic information such as your age, your blood type, your operative length of stay in hospital and your post transplant immunosuppressive drug therapy are recorded .

 Your full address, phone numbers, family contacts and insurance details are not recorded by the Registry.

 If you do not want your name provided to the Registry, please inform your Transplant Specialist or Co-ordinator.

 The name of the transplant recipient is only recorded because it greatly reduces the risk of errors and makes the cross checking of information simpler and easier and can only be seen by your treating facility.

 Similar basic information is also obtained regarding your donor, but, like recipient information, is only published in combined de-identified statistical format.

 No. The identity of transplant recipients is not released in any reports, or released publicly.
 All data is subject to the latest privacy legislation.

 4. What is this information used for?

-A report of the combined data is published annually and copies
+A report of the combined data for the previous year is published annually around June of the following year and may be accessed and downloaded via the Registry website.

 5. Can you see what information ANZCOTR collects about you?